bill-ahmed/tutor_bounty/README.md

 ## Team Members
 Raiyan Rahman, Bilal Ahmed, Yiming Zhong

+## Documentation
+API documentation of all our REST endpoints can be found under `/docs/README.md`.

 ## Description
 An online platform where students/professionals can offer to teach students seeking to learn more about an area of interest, study for an exam, etc. ~~Kind of like Uber but for online learning.~~